MrSkillage/Thompsons-Construction-in-Python/README.md

 - In order to check the validity of the regular expression matching the strings tested, I used the [Regex101](https://regex101.com/).
 This was very helpful in testing and used to test multiple strings that would match the regular expression.
 - I used the [RealPython](https://realpython.com/) to futher my knowledge on the python language.
 These subjects included but were not limited to: input & output, conditionally statments, importing files, dictionaries, and function design.
 - By far the most important and usful website I used was another [Git-Repo](https://cyberzhg.github.io/toolbox/regex2nfa).
 The user CyberZHG was extremely helpful in understanding and visualzing an regular expression turned into a NFA.
 This came in handy when trying to program the ? and  + operators as it allowed me to see a visual representation of the NFA.
+- I used the [Python](https://www.python.org/dev/peps/) website to research suggested PEP guidelines.
+After reading through the PEP 8 I did my best to adhere to the guidelines.